prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 io.vertx.core.VertxException: Thread blocked
 ```

 Kafka is written in the Java programming language.
 It uses the https://github.com/eclipse-vertx/vert.x thread library.
-The exceptions in the logs indicate that threats in the operator are blocked and not running.
+The exceptions in the logs indicate that threads in the operator are blocked and not running.

 #### Question 3: How could we fix it?

 We could give the `topic-operator` more CPU resources.
+This "may" help.

 ### Step 4: Use Prequel to detect problem (1 minute)